Rishabh-V/Visual-Studio-Extensibility-Development/README.md

 # Visual Studio Extensibility Development
-Code repository for the samples for the book Visual Studio extensibility development
+Code repository for the samples for the book Visual Studio Extensibility Development